Two words that can send the fear of God into some mums, at the same time as filling others with glee.

 So the way forward is finding help – and the right group.
 Both of which I’ve been lucky enough to do.

 Despite the puppet show near-mummy meltdown, I’ve got a grip and we love Baby Sensory (apart from the online booking being more stressful than buying Glastonbury tickets).
 It was tricky to do before the Twins were able to sit but a lovely friend of mine now lends a hand.
 She not so secretly loves it more than I do now her children are a bit older, so we take a baby each.
-And when she’s not around class leader Stacey takes a twin when she can for anything requiring actual effort and also lugs one out to the car.
+And when she’s not around class leader Stacey takes a twin when she can for anything requiring actual effort and also lugs one out to the car for me which is amazing.

 Before they could sit, I gave up dragging them around the floor and decided to just take it in turns.
 Twin One would lie there happily whilst I bounced Twin Two on the top of an inflatable pumpkin, then I’d swap for the next song.
 Now the main problem is keeping Twin Two still long enough to do anything.